dotnet/docs/docs/core/extensions/httpclient-http3.md

 ---
 title: Use HTTP/3 with HttpClient
-description: Learn how to use the HttpClient to access HTTP/3 servers in .NET 6 and .NET 7
+description: Learn how to use the HttpClient to access HTTP/3 servers in .NET
 author: IEvangelist
 ms.author: samsp
 ms.date: 7/28/2022